 The Meaning Behind

-I am often asked what Stella Maris means.
+I am often asked what Stella Maris means.......

 It is a way that I can honor my late mother and include her mission, her purpose, her light, her love for all into our space and allow others to feel that warmth as well.

-To myself and my brothers she was our mom.
-She taught us empathy, compassion, strength & humility.
-She made the best of every day, every adversity, loved every holiday and whose laugh felt like home to me.
-She was my best friend.
 After she passed my father passed down her jewelry boxes.
-As I went slowly through each drawer, each cubby I found countless starfish.
-There were starfish in every space gleaming back at me reminding me of her love & that her work is not done.
+As I went slowly through each drawer, each cubby I found countless starfish pins, earrings, and necklaces.
+This was a gentle reminder to me of her love and that her work is not yet done.